ClickCease How to resolve keyword cannibalization [6 solutions]

 That way, each page can shine bright in the search results, attracting the right audience and maximizing your chances of getting those clicks and conversions.

-Keyword cannibalization in reference to SEO happens for example by:
+Keyword cannibalization in reference to SEO happens, for example, by:

 • Publishing similar content targeting the same keyword